 Have you noticed a dramatic change in your Instagram analytics, and you’re not seeing your usual reach?
 It could be that you’ve received an Instagram shadowban.

 When you’re growing an Instagram account, chances are you are dependent on Explore and hashtags.
-Thus, it can feel quite discouraging to see that your content isn’t showing anywhere suddenly, especially if social media is your primary way of promoting content.
+Thus, it can feel quite discouraging to see that your content isn’t showing anywhere suddenly, and your followers start saying they don’t see your posts anymore like they used to, especially if social media is your primary way of promoting content.

 Let’s see how you check the best practices to avoid it, test if you have been served with an Instagram shadowban, and how to un-do it.

 An Instagram shadowban means that your account and content have been restricted without being informed.
 Instagram bans have always been a threat, though; this one can be pretty tricky as sometimes you might not find out about it for weeks.

 This usually occurs when a user violates Instagram’s community guidelines or the content is considered inappropriate.
 If you’re shadowbanned, your content will barely get shown on anyone’s feed, Explore, or hashtag pages unless they’re already following you.

 Instagram doesn’t openly admit to the existence of shadowbans.
 Though, they released the following statement on their Facebook Business page in February 2019:

 As we can see, they’re confirming the hashtag dilemma as a real one.
 This is an excellent way of admitting that shadowbans exist without actually admitting them.

 What causes an Instagram shadowban